Chapter 3 - Racing Squirrels

 A buzzard flies overhead and lands on one of the tall oaks.

-The birds around me have become much more relaxed too.
-They seem not to notice me anymore and are definitely not holding back.
+The birds around me have become more relaxed too.
+They seem to not notice me anymore.
 Fully engaging in their own lively dynamic.
+It actually feels really sweet that they are so undisturbed by my presence.

 No doing.
 Just being.